ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

-When building your Docker image, it is best practice to use a version rather than `latest` as a tag, since the images are cached by the RunPod Serverless workers, and they will not know that you have made a change to your image if you keep using the same tag.
+When building your Docker image, it is best practice to use a version rather than `latest` as a tag, since the images are cached by the Runpod Serverless workers, and they will not know that you have made a change to your image if you keep using the same tag.

-RunPod containers run on `amd64` architecture, so if you are using an M1/M2 Mac to build the Docker image, you will need to use `buildx` and specify the `platform`, for example:
+Runpod containers run on `amd64` architecture, so if you are using an Apple Silicon Mac to build the Docker image, you will need to use `buildx` and specify the `platform`, for example:

 ```bash